thelulzy/Pax-Dei-Notes/content/index.md

 ---
-title: THE FINALS history
+title: THE FINALS EE Hunt History
 ---
 Welcome to my web of thoughts and research regarding the history of THE FINALS Easter Egg Hunt.

-I have begun documenting past tiers, primarily using [Flex4d's TFEE document](https://docs.google.com/document/d/1CLzGtj2w2elVkqEdPV6NgqRiszNAxnwIANXHK-Pa1Bk)

 ___